Trump-Putin summit to unfold in Cold War venue Helsinki on July 16

 In a Twitter post on Thursday before the Helsinki meeting was announced, Trump again appeared to cast doubt on Russian involvement.
 “Russia continues to say they had nothing to do with Meddling in our Election!” he wrote.

-In Washington on Wednesday, Trump listed Syria and Ukraine as being among the many subjects he would discuss with Putin.
+Finnish President Sauli Niinistö said in a statement that Russia and the United States had only been in touch with him about the summit last week and said he hoped that Putin and Trump would discuss arms control and pay heed to his own concerns about tensions in the Baltic Sea region.

+“Even small steps in reducing tensions would be in everybody’s interest,” he said.

-Additonal reporting by Denis Pinchuk in Moscow, Editing by Toby Chopra and Frances Kerry, William Maclean
+Additional reporting by Denis Pinchuk and Maria Kiselyova in Moscow, Robin Emmott in Brussels, Alessandra Prentice in Kiev and Stine Jacobsen in Helsinki; Writing by Doina Chiacu and Andrew Osborn; Editing by Frances Kerry, William Maclean and Andrew Heavens